-implementations are grouped into general-purpose,
+Map implementations are grouped into general-purpose,

 special-purpose, and concurrent implementations.

-implementations are
+Map implementations are

-and
+TreeMap and

-If you need SortedMap
+If you need SortedMap operations or key-ordered

--view iteration, use TreeMap
+Collection-view iteration, use TreeMap;

 if you want maximum speed and don't care about iteration order,

-; if you want near-HashMap
+use HashMap; if you want near-HashMap performance

-and insertion-order iteration, use LinkedHashMap
+and insertion-order iteration, use LinkedHashMap.

 In this respect, the situation for Map

-is analogous to Set
+is analogous to Set.
+Likewise,

 everything else in the

-Set Implementations section also applies to Map
+Set Implementations section also applies to Map implementations.

-provides two capabilities that are not
+LinkedHashMap provides two capabilities that are not

-.
+available with LinkedHashSet.
 When you create a

-, you can order it based on key access
+LinkedHashMap, you can order it based on key access

 rather than insertion.
 In other words, merely looking up the